ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 time can present the user with the puzzle.

-To mitigate the risk of deployments becoming dependent on tokens, clients and servers SHOULD grease their behavior unless explicitly configured not to.
+To mitigate the risk of deployments becoming dependent on tokens, clients and origins SHOULD grease their behavior unless explicitly configured not to.
 In particular, clients SHOULD ignore token challenges with some non-zero probability.
 Likewise, origins SHOULD randomly choose to not challenge clients for tokens with some non-zero probability.
 Moreover, origins SHOULD include